 - The strategy will guide all of your marketing efforts.
 Your digital marketing strategy serves as a guide for all of the marketing activities that you spend time on.
 Rather than getting caught up on something small, you can use your strategy to see the bigger picture and better understand how all the different tactics work together to help you promote your brand online.

 - A clearly-defined strategy keeps everyone on the same page.
 A clearly defined strategy helps ensure that everyone on your team is on the same page when it comes to the overall direction of your marketing efforts.
 The strategy helps answer questions about why you are choosing to implement certain tactics and how they will benefit your business in the long run.

 - With a strategy, you can have measurable results.
-The only way to know for sure if your marketing tactics are working is to measure your results.
+The only way to know for sure if your marketing tactics are working is to measure your metrics and results.
 The marketing strategy allows you to develop specific benchmarks and goals to help you better understand how your marketing tactics are working for your business over time.

 - A strategy can help improve your ROI.
 Overall, a digital marketing strategy will help you improve your return on investment.
 By strategically choosing the marketing tactics that are right for your business, you can ensure that you’re spending your time and money on the tactics that will provide the best ROI.

 It’s important to note that we really think your business will benefit from putting together a solid digital marketing strategy.
 Having worked with businesses big and small from a variety of industries, we know the value that a clearly defined marketing strategy can provide.
 Those who have one are always more successful than those who take a “fly by the seat of your pants” approach to marketing – with no plan, research, or consensus behind their tactics.